10 Best Password Managers for Businesses in 2024

 There’s also a convenient MFA option for business users — the NordPass Authenticator app.
 This sidesteps the need for SMS verification or an external authenticator app, instead allowing employees to unlock a TOTP within the NordPass app using biometrics.
 NordPass still supports MFA through other authenticator apps (like Authy and Google Authenticator) and security keys, too.
 I’m also happy to see that, like Dashlane, NordPass has integrated passkeys into its desktop app and Web Vault.

-NordPass offers two business plans: NordPass Business and NordPass Enterprise.
-NordPass Business comes with the security dashboard, Google Workspace SSO, and coverage for up to 250 users.
-NordPass Enterprise comes with all of the above, as well as unlimited user coverage, shared folders, and SSO with Azure, MS ADFS, Google Workspace, and more.
+NordPass offers 3 business plans: NordPass Teams, Business, and NordPass Enterprise.
+NordPass Teams includes access for 10 users and Google Workspace SSO, NordPass Business adds the security dashboard and coverage for up to 250 users, and NordPass Enterprise comes with all of the above, as well as unlimited user coverage, shared folders, and SSO with Azure, MS ADFS, Google Workspace, and face-to-face onboarding assistance.

 Bottom Line: